Alternate states and intermingledness in complex high-dimensional systems: Workflow

 \subsection{Data generation}

 Step 1: The workflow starts from some complex model, often spatiotemporal.
-Simulations are produced from this model without altering the parameters or parameterizations, but altering the starting state of the model (i.e., different initial conditions).
-This implies a sufficient sampling of initial conditions of a simulation which we understand may not be achievable for all models.
-We discuss in \S\ref{sec:discussion} the impact of the number of initial conditions, as there is no concrete answer of how many are good enough.
+Simulations are produced from this model by altering a starting configuration of the model.
+When studying multistability, this means sampling different initial conditions.
+For other scenarios such as alternative operational (or response) classes, this may mean changing parameter configurations (or sets of forcings).
+Regardless, this step implies a sufficient sampling of simulations, and the overall number required depends strongly on the specific model and configurations explored.
+We provide a short discussion about this in \S\ref{sec:discussion}.

-These simulations are so high dimensional, that traditional tools for studying multistability will likely fail.
+Even when assuming sufficient simulations have been performed, the data we target are so high dimensional that traditional tools for studying multistability or alternative states will likely fail.
 What follows in Step 2. therefore is a \emph{dimension reduction} step, where various \emph{diagnostic} variables are defined and extracted from the large dataset by aggregating or projecting over the space dimensions.
 Each initial condition generates a set of diagnostic variables that each only depends on time.
 E.g., global mean temperature extracted from the spatiotemporal temperature field.
-The data that remains is formally a \emph{projected dynamical system}, and is therefore directly composable with existing frameworks~\cite{Datseris2023FrameworkGlobalStability} for analysing multistability.
+The data that remains is formally a \emph{projected dynamical system}.
+Therefore, it can be directly composed with existing frameworks~\cite{Datseris2023FrameworkGlobalStability} for analysing multistability, which can also be used for other types of alternative states analyses as we show in \S\ref{sec:samosa}.
 However, a key assumption we place is that the data is final: one cannot go back to the model and re-run simulations (due to cost or other reasons).
 Thus need to make some adjustments on the frameworks described in Ref.~\cite{Datseris2023FrameworkGlobalStability} which we summarize over the next three subsections.